An Introduction to Gulp.js - SitePoint

 gulpfile.js and place a few images in your project’s

-src/images folder before running the task from the command line:
+src/images/ folder before running the task from the command line:

 gulp images

-All images are compressed accordingly and you will see output such as:
+All images are compressed accordingly and you’ll see output such as this:

 Using file gulpfile.js

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!